ThemeFuse/Unyson-Documentation/extension/styling/index.rst

 Styling
 =======

 A way to allow users to control the design of some front end elements.
-This extension creates a page in **Appearance > Customize** menu.
+This extension creates a page in **Appearance > Styling** menu.

 .. contents::
     :local: